melontini/bootloader-unlock-wall-of-shame/README.md

 ## Proceed with caution!

 ### Motorola
-To start off, to unlock your bootloader you need to make a request on their website, which is pretty bad on its own (*wink* Huawei), but there's also no way to know if your model supports unlocking beforehand.
+To start off, to unlock your bootloader you need to make a request on their website, which is pretty bad on its own (*wink* Huawei).
+But how do you know if your device is unlockable?
+Well...

 * [This page](https://en-us.support.motorola.com/app/answers/detail/a_id/87215) says that "Most of our latest devices support our bootloader unlock program."
 * [This page](https://en-us.support.motorola.com/app/standalone/bootloader/unlock-your-device-a) says only "Photon Q 4G LTE, DROID RAZR M(Developer Edition), DROID RAZR HD(Developer Edition CDMA-LTE), MOTOROLA RAZR HD (Rest of World -UMTS/LTE), MOTOROLA RAZR HD (Rogers Canada - UMTS/LTE) and MOTOROLA RAZR i are supported by the Bootloader Unlock site."
 * [And from this conversation](https://forum.xda-developers.com/t/how-to-guide-unlocking-using-deeptest-gdpr.4585829/post-88734665) [turistu](https://github.com/turistu) had with their support: "most of our E devices doesn't support bootloader unlock program.
 Please see below a list of devices that support the bootloader unlock program : g100, g51 , g71 , g200 , g52 , g82 , g42 , g62 , g32"
+* There's also an unofficial way with CID to check if your device can be unlocked, check here: [xdaforums.com](https://xdaforums.com/t/guide-un-locking-motorola-bootloader.4079111/post-85375429)

 > Moto used confusion!
 It seems pretty effective...